What Doesn't Kill You Makes You Robust(er): How to Adversarially Train against Data Poisoning: Experiments

+We focus on defending against threat models, in which the attacker may modify some percentage of training data within an $\ell^\infty$ bound, i.e. change every pixel slightly.
+This covers all mentioned targeted data poisoning attacks as well as hidden trigger backdoor attacks \citep{saha_hidden_2020}.

-To evaluate the proposed defense mechanism thoroughly, we consider a variety of attacks in different scenarios.
-We distinguish three scenarios with increased difficulty for the attacker, \textit{transfer} where the defender only re-trains the last linear layer of a model, \textit{fine-tuning}, where the defender re-trains all layers, and \textit{from-scratch} where the defender trains a completely new model.
+\paragraph{Defending in Diverse Scenarios} To evaluate the proposed defense mechanism thoroughly, we consider a variety of attacks in different scenarios and distinguish three scenarios with increased difficulty for the attacker, \textit{transfer} where the defender only re-trains the last linear layer of a model, \textit{fine-tuning}, where the defender re-trains all layers, and \textit{from-scratch} where the defender trains a completely new model.

-We first apply the proposed defense against a range of attacks and settings in \cref{tab:attacks}, choosing $p=0.75$ for all targeted data poisoning attacks and $p=0.5$ for all backdoor attacks and no additional modifications.
+We first apply the proposed defense against a range of attacks and settings in \cref{tab:attacks}, choosing $s=0.75$ for all targeted data poisoning attacks and no additional modifications.
 All attacks shown are adaptive, if possible.
 In the fine-tuning and transfer scenarios, the pre-trained model is defended but known to the attacker exactly.
-In all cases, we observe that while the attacks are highly effective against an undefended model, our defense steeply reduces the effectiveness of both poisons and backdoors.
-These encouraging results suggest that the proposed methodology is a strong strategy that can be robustly applied across a range of attacks and may also be applicable to new settings and attacks proposed the future.
+In all cases, we observe that while the attacks are highly effective against an undefended model, our defense steeply reduces their effectiveness.
+These encouraging results suggest that the proposed methodology is a strong strategy that can be robustly applied across a range of attacks and may also generalize to future attacks.